 - at least 75% of tests pass or stated requirements are met: 2 pts

 - at least 25% of tests pass or stated requirements are met: 1 pt

 - no tests pass, no requirements met, or no submission: 0 pts

 You are required to give a 5 minute presentation on two separate occassions about some new, interesting tool or technique relevant the class as a whole.
-Your demos will be added to the cookbooks that are available from this site.

 The grading rubric for demos is as follows, out of 3 points: